 In other Christian denominations, communion is seen as an act of community, of breaking bread together, of being people together in a common setting.
 In some of those cases, I might consider it (but I’d want to check and do my research on what applies in that setting.)

-Good things to sort out before you attend:
+Here are some good things to figure out before you go.

 - What do people in this particular religion or community call the people who are leading services?
 (Is that ‘Father’?
 ‘Pastor’?
 Their first name?
 Something else?)